mctools/mcpl/usage_cmdline.md

 ### Compile a single C file ...

-Rather than downloading and building the full MCPL distribution, it is first of all possible to get hold of the `mcpltool` command simply by downloading and saving the single-file ("fat") version of the code found at this link: {% include linkfile.html file="src_fat/mcpltool_app_fat.c" download=true %}.
+Rather than downloading and building the full MCPL distribution, it is possible to get hold of the `mcpltool` command simply by downloading and saving the single-file ("fat") version of the code found at this link: {% include linkfile.html file="src_fat/mcpltool_app_fat.c" download=true %}.